Randomization

 Skill improvement: In the surgical intervention study, the first patients of each day received the surgical sham procedure while later patients received the experimental procedure.
 Over the day, surgeons improved their technique, creating an advantage for the later patients that had nothing to do with the intervention itself.

 The goal of randomization isn't to create perfectly balanced groups or sequences that look random to our eyes.
-Instead, randomization serves to eliminate systematic biases, eliminate non-systematic unconscious bias, and allow valid causal inference about treatment effects.
-In the above scenarios of the consequences of non-random allocation, the lesson is not that we need to identify every source of bias.
+Instead, randomization serves to eliminate systematic biases and allow valid causal inference about treatment effects.
+In the above consequences of non-random allocation, the lesson is not that we need to identify every source of bias.
 Instead, we cannot know and anticipate all confounding variables, so randomization helps minimize the risk of known and unknown confounds.

-In the next lesson, we'll explore different methods of randomization and how to select the best approach for your specific research context.
+In the next lesson, we'll explore different methods of randomization and how to select the best approach for our specific research context.

 Takeaways:

-- True randomization often produces results that appear non-intuitive (like long runs of the same treatment or unequal group sizes), yet it remains essential for reducing selection and performance bias while distributing both known and unknown confounding variables across treatment groups.
+- True randomization often produces results that appear non-intuitive, like long runs of the same treatment or unequal group sizes, yet it remains essential for reducing selection bias while distributing both known and unknown confounding variables across treatment groups.

-- Common non-random allocation methods like alternation, manual allocation, or assignment based on characteristics may create the appearance of balance but introduce systematic biases that can invalidate research findings.
+- Common non-random allocation methods like alternation or manual allocation may create the appearance of balance but introduce systematic biases that can invalidate research findings.

 - To maintain randomization integrity, researchers should use proper random number methods, create complete randomization sequences before beginning studies, conceal these sequences from personnel involved in recruitment and treatment, and follow pre-specified sequences without deviation.